A Savannah Landmark

 Tom & The Book

+My pecan crusted chicken with blackberry bourbon glaze, sweet potatoes with pecan/vanilla butter and collards was pretty decadent.
 Don's hefty, 16-17 ounce braised pork shank with pineapple glaze was very sweet and juicy.
 His came with macaroni and collards.
 How fun and Southern.
 Sadly there was no trifle for dessert.
 But we didn't have room anyway.

 The Dining Blog